-Concerning the crucifixion itself, Justin wrote, in his First Apology written around 150, that the details surrounding the event could be ascertained by an official report written by Pontius Pilate (Prefect over Judea from 26 to 36 A.D.).
+Concerning the crucifixion itself, Justin wrote, in his First Apology written around 150, that the details surrounding the event could be ascertained by an official report written by Pontius Pilate.
+Pilate was the Roman's official overseer or Prefect over Judea from 26 to 36 A.D.

 "Because the Jews at Rome caused continuous disturbances at the instigation of Chrestus, he (Claudius) expelled them from the city" (ibid., chapter entitled "Ancient Historians")